 These are on a lot of lists I looked at, and loud nights have never bothered me, but I own a pair of very nice earplugs thanks to jazz band, so they came in my carry-on just in case.

 How I feel about it: Just when I thought these were useless, I got a puppy who howled all night for a week.
-They became essential to my mental health.
+They became vital to my mental health.
+Also the walls here have no sound proofing.
+Neighbours talking in front of my house sound like they’re in my bedroom.
+Dogs fighting outside at night sound like they’re next to me.
+You want these.

 - Host family gifts